 Way back in time I did some research for prints and poster and visited a site called luxoliving in Denmark.
 They had all these really nice prints from the Danish designer Kristina Krogh which I used in the scene.

 I did the organic vegetation such as olive trees and basil in kitchen with GrowFX.
 I modeled and made a few different variation of leaf sizes, proportions and veins.
 This is the only way to get it correct.
-Smaller leaf have a different shape and weight so it’s very important to not use same textures and models for all the leaves.
+Smaller leaf have a different shape and weight so its very important to not use same textures and models for all the leaves.

 I must say that I actually spent most time modelling the Sony A7R camera of all props, just because It was really fun to take some extra time for it.